 My personal favorite is the fidget cube.
-It is small, can easily fit in a pocket and can be used without drawing much attention.
-They come in a variety of color and even a few different shapes (they're not all cubes).
+It is small, can easily fit in a pocket, and can be used without drawing much attention.
+They come in a variety of colors and even a few different shapes (they're not all cubes).

 Besides the fidget cube, you have a choice of: